cliffano/couchtato/README.md

 The 'c' Variable
 ----------------

-That 'c' in function (c, doc) is a utility variable, it allows you to call the following convenient functions:
+That 'c' in function (c, doc) is a utility variable, it provides you the following convenient functions:

     save(doc)
     remove(doc)